wwwenjie/react-starter/README.md

 Redux or other state library are not recommended unless you are going to build a complex project.
 For simple or middle project, consider using SWR and localstorage.

-Follow Atom Design will make structure clearer, you can have a try.

 ## Running the tests